 Erected 2016 by Friends of the Levitt Shell and the Shelby County Historical Commission.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Memphis Belle (approx. 0.2 miles away); Rhodes College (approx. half a mile away); Griffin House (approx. 0.6 miles away); Overton Square (approx. 0.7 miles away); Hutchison School (approx. 0.7 miles away); Tennessee Williams Play (approx. ¾ mile away); Bettis Family Cemetery (approx. ¾ mile away); Overton Park (approx. ¾ mile away).
+Memphis Belle (approx. 0.2 miles away); The 1969 Miss Memphis Review (approx. half a mile away); Rhodes College (approx. half a mile away); Griffin House (approx. 0.6 miles away); Overton Square (approx. 0.7 miles away); Hutchison School (approx. 0.7 miles away); Tennessee Williams Play (approx. ¾ mile away); Bettis Family Cemetery (approx. ¾ mile away).
 Touch for a list and map of all markers in Memphis.

 Also see . . .